Navigation

 Decorating

-Just make sure you have enough frosting to cement the decorations, and caulk away.
+Just make sure you have enough frosting to cement the decorations, and then caulk away.
 Lollipops were obvious trees, while the stroopwafels made great cottage tiles.

 click to enlarge